Official Answers by Chaosium

 Second POW, page 358

 These rules seem to contradict each other.
-I wish you would clarify the recovery rate of the fetch’s magic points.
+Can you clarify the recovery rate of the fetch’s magic points.

 Use the fetch’s POW to determine the fetch’s magic point recovery rate.